 Director Guy Hamilton (The Mirror Crack’d) has a much lighter touch than his predecessor Terence Young (he left the series over a salary dispute).
 Hamilton is able to instill a high level of excitement into the narrative without resorting to cruelty.
 Connery seems to be having a good time and he is ably supported by Fröbe, Harold Sakata as henchman Oddjob, and the great Honor Blackman as Pussy.
 Bernard Lee, Desmond Llewelyn, Lois Maxwell return as “M”, “Q” and “Moneypenny” respectively.

-Title designer Maurice Binder and production designer Ken Adam couldn’t work in the film because of scheduling conflicts, but their absences are not too noticeable.
+Title designer Maurice Binder and production designer Ken Adam (Barry Lyndon and Agnes of God) couldn’t work in the film because of scheduling conflicts, but their absences are not too noticeable.
 You still get to see some good if not great work in these areas.
-Cinematographer Ted Moore (A Man For All Seasons) did return and he gives us more solid work.
+Cinematographer Ted Moore (A Man For All Seasons and The Prime of Miss Jean Brodie ) did return and he gives us more solid work.

 The title song, sung by Shirely Bassey, is probably the thing most people remember about the movie.
-Composed by John Barry and with lyrics by Leslie Bricusse and Anthony Newley, this melody continues to exemplify the rhythm and tonality of a “Bond song.”
+Composed by John Barry (Born Free and Out of Africa) and with lyrics by Leslie Bricusse (Scrooge and Victor/Victoria) and Anthony Newley (Doctor Dolittle and Willy Wonka & the Chocolate Factory), this melody continues to exemplify the rhythm and tonality of a “Bond song.”

 Conclusions & Final Thoughts: